City of Ukiah Diversity & Equity

 20250507_172428

-Proclamation recognizing February 2025 as Black History Month
+Proclamation Recognizing February 2025 as Black History Month

 On February 5, 2025, the Ukiah City Council presented a proclamation recognizing February as Black History Month in the City of Ukiah.
 Charlotte Lemons from Redwood Community Services accepted the proclamation on behalf of the local community.